 Price explains little of the long-run inflation-adjusted increase in HCE domestically; little of the cross-sectional difference; and little of the variance within the US (which is quite well associated with state and regional income levels).
 The weight of the evidence quite clearly demonstrates excess health price plays a minimal role in the overall long-run increase domestically and the cross-sectional difference between countries.
 Changes in technology, intensity, and the related concepts, on the other hand, appear to be highly explanatory and track rather well with income levels (not to mention various other inputs and proxies for it).

-Although price inflation is a factor in nominal terms, excess health inflation across the entire sector has been relatively modest and less than real income growth over the past couple of decades.
+Although price inflation is a substantial factor in nominal terms, excess health inflation across the entire sector has been relatively modest and less than real income growth over the past couple of decades.
+The increase in real health expenditure per capita is best explained by rising volumes or quantities of health care consumed per capita.
+The evidence suggests the lions share of the volume increase is through rising intensity on a per encounter basis, as opposed to increasing number of health system encounters or a change in the mix of encounters (often called “utilization”).

 Here is a decomposition of the changes using official CMS expenditure and price index elements (Table 23 of their historical tables)